 b) Camp America requires all participants including returners to provide criminal background checks (see our website or talk to your interviewer for details).
 Charges for a criminal record check varies from country to country and payment will be the responsibility of the applicant.
 Camp America reserves the right to dismiss anyone from the programme without compensation or refund if they are found to have concealed any criminal conviction, caution or pending charge.

-c) UK only – in the UK, Scotland and Northern Ireland, it is Camp America policy to obtain DBS checks under the American Institute for Foreign Study (AIFS) name.
-You will be required to supply 3 forms of identification at interview.
-Following your interview (within 2 days) you will be required to go online and submit your payment for Police Check directly to our processing partner according to instructions we give you.
-This charge is currently £53 but subject to change beyond our control.
-If you are unable to present all 3 forms of identification at interview, you will be required to complete an ID check in person with the Post Office.
-The Post Office will charge a fee for undertaking this ID Check service of approximately £5 which is also subject to change beyond our control.
-Once you have received your DBS check, you will be required to submit your original DBS certificate to Camp America within 7 days of receiving the check.
-In some cases the type of Police Check requested may change due to conditions beyond our control.
+c) UK only - in the UK, Scotland and Northern Ireland, it is Camp America policy to obtain Enhanced DBS checks under the American Institute for Foreign Study (AIFS) name.
+You will be required to apply and pay for your DBS online via the website of our processing partner according to the instructions we give you.
+This charge is currently £54.59, but subject to change beyond our control.
+As part of the online DBS application, you will be required to upload 2 forms of photographic ID from an approved list.
+If you are unable to present the required forms of photographic identification, you will be required to complete an ID check in person with the Post Office.
+The Post Office will charge a fee for undertaking this ID Check service and DBS application of approximately £55.20 which is also subject to change beyond our control.
+In some cases, the type of Police Check requested may change due to conditions beyond our control.

-Applicants who fail to submit their police check forms in a timely manner may be required to obtain additional checks at their own expense.
+Applicants who fail to submit their police check forms within 4 weeks of submitting their application may be required to obtain additional checks at their own expense.

 e) Applicants without a clear police check should be aware that additional costs will be incurred if additional checks are deemed necessary and may also incur substantial additional Embassy costs during the visa application process.